 Mental health records have special rules and require special handling.
 The guide will help you and your mental health professionals understand why a review of your full record is the gold standard before your case goes to the FAA.
 Everything in the letter is important, so please read it carefully and ask questions if you have any.

-You can also print this letter, give it to your therapist, or submit to your clinic's medical records department.
+You can also print this letter or submit to your hospital or emergency department medical records department.

 Delivery of Records

 I receive all mail, even for Las Vegas clients, in Denver at: